Biden’s nominees have pushed policies that Trump used to fuel his rise

 Many of his picks have spent most of their adult lives in Washington, forging deep relationships with those who have done the same and finding familiarity in the think tank speaking circuit, in the cocktail party crowds, and in writing for wonky but influential publications.
 They all have long-standing relationships with Republican lawmakers, which could smooth their confirmation hearings and open the possibility of some bipartisanship, and they are well known among NATO and Middle Eastern allies.

-They helped negotiate the Paris climate accords and the Iran nuclear deal.
+They helped negotiate the Paris climate accord and the Iran nuclear deal.
 They advocated for the Trans-Pacific Partnership, a trade deal that was part of a strategic pivot toward Asia.
 All were shredded by Trump.

 In a recent pre-election interview with The Washington Post, Blinken said that a Biden victory “sends a powerfully positive jolt through the international system that America is back.
 But then you have to act on that.”